Sub-Laplacian eigenvalue bounds on CR manifolds: Preliminaries

 where the length is taken with respect to the Webster metric.
 By the results of Caratheodory and Chow, see~\cite{NSW}, the H\"ormander condition implies that this metric is finite.
 Besides, it induces the same topology on $M$.

-The following statement is a version of~\cite[Th.~1]{NSW}, see also~\cite{Mitch}; it is often referred to as the "ball-box property". \begin{prop} Let $M$ be a pseudo-convex CR manifold and $\theta$ be a pseudo-Hermitian structure whose Levi form is positive definite.
+The following statement is a version of~\cite[Th.~1]{NSW}, see also~\cite{Mitch}; it is a consequence of the so-called "ball-box property". \begin{prop} Let $M$ be a pseudo-convex CR manifold and $\theta$ be a pseudo-Hermitian structure whose Levi form is positive definite.
 Then for every compact set $K\subset M$ there exist positive constants $c_1$, $c_2$, and $\rho$, and a degree $(2n+2)$ polynomial $P_{2n+2}(x,r)$, whose coefficients are smooth positive functions in $x$, such that

 for an arbitrary Carnot-Caratheodory ball centred at $x\in K$ with $r\leqslant\rho$. \end{prop} As a consequence, we arrive at the following corollary. \begin{corollary} Let $M$ be a compact strictly pseudo-convex CR manifold.
 Then the volume measure of any pseudo-Hermitian structure $\theta$ whose Levi form is positive definite satisfies the following properties: \begin{itemize} \item[(i)] the {\em doubling property}